 - Trial or soft close

 Below, we’ll go into detail about the purpose of each section and the type of content you should be filling it with to produce an effective online course sales page.
-We understand that not everyone is a wordsmith, but by understanding the decision making process through this online course sales template and learning more about the sales copy we can teach you how to sell more online courses.
+We understand that not everyone is a wordsmith, but by understanding a potential customer’s decision-making process replicated in the proposed structure and by learning more about the sales copy we can teach you how to sell more online courses.

 An online course landing page template